Meknes Fes-meknes, Morocco Travel Guide

 A willingness to receive assistance leads to a more pleasant journey.

-The medina is a place with many sensory inputs: sights, sounds, and smells.
+The medina is a place having lots of sensory inputs: sights, sounds, and smells.
 This can be overwhelming for some.

 A measured approach helps manage sensory experiences.

 Search for online forums and communities dedicated to accessible travel in Morocco.
-Experiences and tips from other travelers are valuable.
+Experiences and tips from other tourists are valuable.

 Your riad or hotel may have local contacts who can assist with specific needs or recommend accessible services.